National Museums of Kenya (2016)

 - Web resources for sharing information on regional Lepidoptera pollinator species diversity and importance.

-The National Museums of Kenya, mandated to conserve and uphold sustainable utilization of the country’s natural heritage is a recognized leader in heritage management in the East African region and has undertaken and led several projects in the region on biodiversity conservation.
+The National Museums of Kenya, mandated to conserve and uphold sustainable utilization of the country’s natural heritage, is a recognized leader in heritage management in the East African region and has undertaken and led several projects in the region on biodiversity conservation.
 Though NMK has made some strides in matters of biodiversity conservation, the taxonomy of pollinators, mapping of pollinators based on the insect reference collections that it houses, still needs to be done for the pollinators to survive and thrive in the face of many challenges.
 Assessment of Lepidoptera pollinator species diversity data is a priority to address the scantiness of information in this area, however, challenges have arisen for the project.
 Specifically, the project experienced some delays in the procurement of equipment and hardware and unpredictable weather delayed field work in Tanzania.
 This has led to delays of digitization work and a rescheduling of field work to begin in the middle of June.

 Project Director Biography